-In order to understand nonprofit accounting, it is important to know the difference between funds and programs.
-A true nonprofit accounting system tracks revenue from funds and expenses by programs or functional areas.
+A true nonprofit accounting system tracks revenue from funds and expenses from programs or functional areas.
 Funds and programs are the core of nonprofit accounting.

 Main Difference Between Funds and Programs

-Funds are used for classifying revenue only, whereas Programs are used for categorizing your expenses by functional areas:
+Funds are used for classifying revenue only.
+Programs are used for categorizing your expenses by functional areas: